-The Operations Support (OS) section provides assistance to all sections within Roadways, Fleet and Support, and Water and Waste Operations, Utilities and Environment Division, as well as other departments as required.
-The OS Stores team provides purchasing, stocking and bill processing for materials and supplies.
+The Operations Support (OS) section provides assistance to all sections within Roadways, Fleet and Support (RFS), and Water and Waste Operations (WWO) in Utilities and Environment Division, as well as other departments, as required.
 The OS Carpenter Shop performs building repairs and maintenance, chain link fence repair, and works as an internal contract service.
 The OS Training team maintains all staff training records; develops training programs; provides classroom and practical equipment training, employee competency evaluations and orientation for new employees.
 The OS Landscape Construction team operates during the summer season to repair all landscape damages due to water main breaks and other city construction work.
 This includes lawn, sprinkler, paving stone, and walkway maintenance.
-The OS Planning and Scheduling group, formed in 2019, reviews the planning and scheduling of operations and maintenance activities as a whole to ensure the utilization of staff and equipment resources are being optimized.
+The OS Planning and Scheduling group reviews the planning and scheduling of operations and maintenance activities in RFS and WWO to create scheduling efficiencies and to ensure staff and equipment resources are being optimized.